 The cancer patient should have a very moderate intake of caffeine, alcohol, condiments, sweetened juices, eggs, wheat gluten, sulfites, and artificial coloring.

 Nearly all rancid foods contain carcinogenic substances.
 Rancid oils and food, under some conditions, have a carcinogenic effect.
 Be careful of products labeled as “cold processed.”
 Fish oil (in capsules) can easily become rancid, as can rotten vegetables and fruits, and raw meats.

-HIGH PROTEIN DIETS
+PROTEIN IN DIETS

 CANCER’S SWEET AND ACIDIC NATURE

 It seems puzzling why a simple concept like “sugar feeds cancer” can be so dramatically overlooked by the medical profession.
 Of the millions of Americans who are undergoing cancer treatment at any one time, hardly anyone is offered scientifically-guided nutritional advice.
 Most cancer patients being treated with chemotherapy, radiation, or both go home on weekends with no nutritional advice, and may even end up at McDonald’s to “treat” themselves.